jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.5.
 Not undertaking activities that are likely to bring the reputation of the Bitcoin Development or the Grantor into disrepute;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.6.
-Disclosure of any other grants, gifts or other payments related to Bitcoin development work to the Grantor; and
+Disclosure to the Grantor of any other grants, gifts or other payments received related to Bitcoin development work; and

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.7 Submitting a short report to the grantor every 6 months, which is intended to be published under an open source license.
 The reports should relate to the development work conducted by the Grantee and be produced up to a suitable standard, although there is a degree of flexibility as to the subject matter of the report.
 The final decision as to the suitability of the content will be determined by the Grantor.